 The application layer contains a variety of widely used protocols for example HTTP(HyperText Transfer Protocol), FTP(File Transfer Protocol), SMTP(Simple Mail Transfer Protocol), TELNET, etc.

-Functions of application layer are:
+Functions of the application layer are:

 Mail Services: This provides a basic email forwarding service.